Psianturi/neuro-decode/README.md

 ## Notes

-1. Family Assistant is the main session orchestrator.
+1. Session Orchestrator is the main session orchestrator.
 2. Moltbook Agent is the community insight producer.
 3. A2A Agent is the specialist enrichment layer.
 4. Firestore remains the main persistent data layer.